Secodis/TSS-WEB/Controls/SSDLC_Secure-SECDEV.md

    - Threat models and assurance class MUST be reviewed and updated if affected (e.g. in case of changes in security controls or architectural change in general).
    - A suitable acceptance criteria (e.g. review by security champion, update of security documentation) MUST be defined for all security-relevant requirements and changes.
 Agile development teams SHOULD integrate corresponding criteria in their Definition of Done (DoD).

-## 4. Secure Coding
+## 4. Secure Implementation

-Implementation MUST be followed according to Secure Implementatin requirements.
+The implementation must adhere to the secure Implementation Requirements.

 ## 5. Secure Build & Deployment